2 Orr Street, Queenstown

 Built-in 1901 the Empire dates back to the wealth of the mining era at the turn of the 20th Century.
 It is the grand old lady of the West Coast and has a prominent facade in the town streetscape.

 Inside is a National Trust listed staircase made from Tasmanian Blackwood.
 The raw timber was shipped to England, carved and sent back to Queenstown where it has enjoyed a rich history and is admired by all.

 Meals, accommodation and the real feel of the authentic West Coast, with hospitality to match.
 The restaurant is set in a large traditional dining room with a sense of the grandeur of the past.
-In cold conditions the open fire is lit for added warmth and ambiance.
+In cold conditions, the open fire is lit for added warmth and ambience.
 Accommodation is modest, clean and comfortable.

-Opposite is the meticulously restored Abt Railway that attracts visitors worldwide and runs through spectacular rainforest to Strahan.
+Opposite is the meticulously restored West Coast Wilderness Railway that attracts visitors worldwide and runs through the spectacular rainforest to Strahan.